AbdellahRAISSOUNI/barbaros/README.md

 - **Comprehensive client management** with full CRUD operations
 - **Barber profile management** and performance tracking
 - **Achievement system administration** with visual builder
+- **Reservation management** with real-time alerts and status tracking
 - **Advanced analytics** including revenue and business metrics
 - **Service and category management**
 - **Complete leaderboard** with all performance metrics